there is no place like ~

 Technical Writing

-Technical documentation is in my opinion best written in DocBook.org.
-A DocBook document is made of one or more XML file(s) which get processed by an XSLT processor and turned into HTML, PDF and many other formats.
+DocBook is an older but still very valid system to write technical documentation in.
+A DocBook document is made of one or more XML file(s) which get processed by an XSLT processor to generate HTML, PDF and a bunch of other formats.
 The language itself is described in the two online books DocBook: The Definitive Guide and DocBook XSL: The Complete Guide.
-The Docbook Frequently Asked Questions are a good source of information that don't get answered in the above books.
+The DocBook Frequently Asked Questions are a good source of information that don't get answered in the above books.

 Hardware